jyotirbhandari/terraform/aws/modules/elasticache/Readme.md

 ## Description

-The following is a module for Amazon Web Services EFS (Elastic File System).
+The following is a module for Amazon Web Services Elasticache (Redis or Memcached).
 The module can be included in any environment.

 ## Variables

 ```env```